 Tips for Driving in Winter

-Drive consistently at lower speeds.
-This should allow you more response time and also help you make more controlled stops and starts.
-Another helpful idea is to increase the driving distance between you and the vehicles in front of you, allowing more time and space for any necessary maneuvers.
+Drive consistently at slower speeds.
+This should allow you more response time and help you make more controlled stops and starts.
+Additionally. it is helpful to increase the driving distance between you and the vehicles in front of you, allowing more time and space for any necessary maneuvers.

 Avoid stopping on hills.
 Starting from a full stop in winter weather is difficult enough, even on a flat surface.
 It’s even more challenging on a hill.
 Don’t try to power up hills.
 Slow, steady acceleration is the best way to go on wintry roads.

-If at all possible, just stay home.
+If you aren't sure and it isn't imperative that you drive, just stay home.
 Even with the best preparation, all possibilities cannot be accounted for.
-When conditions are very harsh, it’s best to just avoid driving until road conditions improve.
+When conditions are very harsh, it’s best to avoid driving until road conditions improve.

 Install Winter Tires